TeamRoboManipal25/Task-6-OpenCV/README.md

 - Implement tracking logic yourself; use OpenCV primitives as building blocks.
 - Allowed libraries:
-  - cv2 (OpenCV)
+  - `cv2` (OpenCV)
-  - numpy
+  - `numpy`
-- Do not use end-to-end black-box trackers or pre-made commercial tracking pipelines (e.g., YOLO or Faster R-CNN for detection, or DeepSORT for multi-object tracking).(implement the core logic).
+- **Do not** use end-to-end black-box trackers or pre-made commercial tracking pipelines (e.g., YOLO, Faster R-CNN for detection, or DeepSORT for multi-object tracking).
+Implement the core logic yourself.

 ---